Sebastián Edwards: Early life and career

-Edwards is an associate editor of the Journal of International Trade and Economic Development, the Journal of International Financial Markets, Institutions and Money, and Analisis Economico.
-For almost ten years he was the co-editor of the Journal of Development Economics.

-Columnist
+Other activities

 His work and views has been frequently quoted in the media, including the New York Times, the Financial Times, the Los Angeles Times, the Wall Street Journal and The Economist.
 His op-ed pieces have appeared in the Wall Street Journal, the Financial Times, the Los Angeles Times, the Miami Herald, Newsweek, Time, El País (Madrid), La Vanguardia (Barcelona), La Nación (Argentina), Clarín (Argentina), and La Tercera (Chile).
 He is also a columnist for Project Syndicate.
 He is a frequent guest on CNN en Español and other TV and cable news programs.

 Novelist

 In 2007 he published the novel El Misterio de las Tanias (Alfaguara), a political thriller involving Cuban spies, political kidnappings, and a fabled ransom worth over one billion dollars.
 The novel was a bestseller in Chile, where it stayed in the Bestseller list for almost 30 weeks.
 El Misterio de las Tanias was released in Argentina in mid 2008 and in the rest of the Spanish speaking world in 2009.

 In May 2011 his second novel Un dia perfecto was published by La otra orilla and Editorial Norma.
 In Un día perfecto two parallel stories develop during one day—June 10, 1962.
 On that date Chile's soccer national team unexpectedly defeated the Soviet Union during the World Cup.
 The first story is a love triangle, while the second one deals with the mysterious disappearance of Lev Yashin, the Soviet famous goalkeeper, known as the "Black Spider".
 Soon after publication, Un día perfecto joined the list of bestselling novels in Chile.
 It will be published in the rest of the Spanish speaking world during the second half of 2011.